-The Probate Department in Clackamas County handles all estate, protective proceeding, and trust cases, as well as requests for name and/or sex change.
+The Probate Department in Clackamas County handles all estate, protective proceeding, and trust cases.

 An estate case (“probate”) is the method by which the property of a deceased person is transferred to others after locating assets and paying debts.
 Sometimes, property can be transferred without a full probate estate proceeding through what is called an “Affidavit of Claiming Successor” or “Small Estate Affidavit.”
 Depending on the circumstances of the decedent (deceased person), you may have the option of filing the Small Estate rather than the full estate.
 Court staff is not permitted to offer you advice on which option applies to the circumstances of the decedent.
 A licensed attorney is the best resource for helping you determine the right course of action.

 A protective proceeding is similar to an estate case, but is used for a living person who can no longer manage their medical or financial decision-making.
 If you think a family member or friend is in need of a protective proceeding, the Court strongly encourages you to work with an attorney.

 Below you will find answers to some of the Probate Department’s most frequently-asked questions.

 Courtesy Notices are notices issued by the court to alert a party that they have missed a prescribed deadline for a filing or other action.
 The deadline for filing may be set by statute or in relation to another action or occurrence in the case.
 The Courtesy Notice will contain a brief statement of the omitted filing or action and state that if such omission has not been cured within 30 days, a citation hearing will be scheduled.
 The Courtesy Notice system should not be relied on as a substitute for an adequate case management and calendaring system.